biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 ![Estradiol valerate chromatogram peak (RT = 22.708 min, M+ m/z = 356.3)](./estradiol/estradiol-peak-134.png)

 We also briefly explored UV/Vis and IR spectrometry as an alternative analysis method as it is both cheaper and faster than GCMS.
 While IR showed no peaks for quantification of an estradiol standard,  UV/Vis spectroscopy did, with a peak at 289 nm having a linear dependence on solution concentration (n=4, R2=0.9958).
-However, the same absorbance peak was not identified in estradiol valerate nor did we have enough estradiol samples to analyze a real world example for a proof-of-concept.
+The same absorbance peak was not identified in estradiol valerate nor did we have enough estradiol samples to analyze a real world example for a proof-of-concept.

 ![UV/Vis peaks at varying concentrations of estradiol standard](./estradiol/uv-vis-quant-134.png)